With these Christmas tart recipes on the table, your holidays are sure to be full of glee.

 The two contrasting flavors are swirled together for a lovely mix of balanced flavors and beautiful colors.

 Bakewell tarts are a very traditional British dessert usually served with raspberry or cherry jam.

-This version starts with a pastry crust that is covered in a layer of sweet and spiced mincemeat.
+This version starts with a pastry crust, and it’s covered in a layer of sweet and spiced mincemeat.